 sql_triggerparameter specifies a SQL query that returns one row with one column.
 If the value returned by the query is different than the query’s prior results, then the datagroup goes into a triggered state.
 See the datagroup documentation page for more information.

 max_cache_ageparameter is a string defining a time period.
 When the age of a query’s cache exceeds the time period, Looker invalidates the cache.
 The next time the query is issued, Looker sends the query to the database for fresh results.
 See the datagroup documentation page for more information.

 Often the best solution is to use the two parameters in combination.
 You specify a

-max_cache_age that will invalidate old data eventually if your ETL fails.
+max_cache_age that will invalidate old data if your ETL fails.
+The

-You can specify using a datagroup’s caching policy for
+You can use a datagroup’s caching policy for